Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <h3> Using Older Census Datasets and the American Community Survey </h3> <br>

   <p> The 2020 census data has the benefit of being easier to use in GIS software.
 Older census datasets, however, require an additional processing step.
-To present this, download the same census data for Boone County, but for 2010 instead of 2020.
-The process for obtaining the census dataset is like the 2020 data, though instead of searching for "Demographic and Housing Characteristics" or "2020", select "DEC Summary File 1" and "2010".
-The summary files denotation is used with older data (2000 -- 2010).
-Obtaining the census boundary files is simple -- repeat the previous steps and select a year between 2011 and 2019.  </p> <br>
+To demonstrate this, the same census data for Boone County should be downloaded, but for 2010 instead of 2020.
+The process for obtaining the census dataset is similar to that of the 2020 data, but instead of searching for "Demographic and Housing Characteristics" or "2020," "DEC Summary File 1" and "2010" should be selected.
+The "Summary File" designation is used for older data (2000–2010).
+Obtaining the census boundary files is straightforward—simply repeat the previous steps and select a year between 2011 and 2019.  </p> <br>

-  <p> The 2010 census dataset is like the 2020 census dataset, so process it in the same manner as earlier.
-Add both it and the 2010 census tract boundary to ArcGIS Pro.
-When attempting to join the two datasets, however, notice that there is no “GEOIDFQ” field in the census tract boundaries like there was in the 2020 boundaries. </p> <br>
+  <p> The 2010 census dataset is structured similarly to the 2020 dataset, so it should be processed in the same manner as before.
+Both the 2010 census data and the 2010 census tract boundaries should be added to ArcGIS Pro.
+However, when attempting to join the two datasets, it will be noticed that the “GEOIDFQ” field is missing from the 2010 census tract boundaries, unlike in the 2020 boundaries. </p> <br>

-  <p> Comparing the attribute table of both layers, notice that the “GEO_ID” text field in the 2010 census dataset has the correct entries to join the two layers, though it is embedded in a larger string led with “1400000US”.
-To correct this, create a new field for the census dataset table called “GEOID10”.
-Use Calculate Field with Arcade, and in the field calculation, apply RIGHT(GEOID, 11).
-This will preserve the 11 characters on the right side of the field and render the field identical to the "GEOID" in the census tract boundaries (Figure 12).  </p> <br>
+  <p> Upon comparing the attribute tables of both layers, it will be observed that the “GEO_ID” text field in the 2010 census dataset contains the correct entries to join the two layers, though it is embedded in a larger string prefixed with “1400000US.”
+To correct this, a new field called “GEOID10” should be created in the census dataset table.
+The Calculate Field tool should then be used with Arcade, and in the field calculation, the expression RIGHT(GEOID, 11) should be applied.
+This will preserve the 11 rightmost characters of the field, making it identical to the "GEOID" in the census tract boundaries (Figure 12).  </p> <br>

-  <em> As a side note, this GEOID identifier is a FIPS code like the one used to specify the Missouri census tract dataset on the FTP site (notice the each of the census tracts start with "29" which refers to the state Missouri).
-For reference, census block groups have a unique 12 digit FIPS code and census blocks have a unique 15 digit FIPS code.  </em> <br>
+  <em> As a side note, the GEOID identifier is a FIPS code, similar to the one used to specify the Missouri census tract dataset on the FTP site (notice that each census tract starts with "29," which refers to Missouri).
+For reference, census block groups have a unique 12-digit FIPS code, while census blocks have a unique 15-digit FIPS code.  </em> <br>

-  <p> Along with the census there is also the American Community Survey, which, as the name implies, is a continuous survey given to random members of the population to record detailed demographic information.
-The heading for it appeared earlier ("Surveys") when searching for census datasets.
-The process for downloading ACS data is the same as downloading census information.
-Do note that since it is a survey, however, there is a margin of error within the data.
-This can be quite significant at the census block group and tract levels. </p> <br>
+  <p> In addition to the census data, there is also the American Community Survey (ACS), which, as the name implies, is a continuous survey administered to random members of the population to collect detailed demographic information.
+The heading for the ACS appeared earlier ("Surveys") when searching for census datasets.
+The process for downloading ACS data is the same as for downloading census data.
+It should be noted, however, that because it is a survey, there is a margin of error within the data.
+This margin of error can be significant at the census block group and tract levels. </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/2kT3W8U.jpeg" alt="Trim GEO_ID Field" style="width:100%;max-width:625px">
   <figcaption> Figure 12.
 Trimming the GEO_ID Field in the Census Dataset to Match the Census Boundary's "GEOID" Field   </figcaption>
   </figure> <br>

-  <p> Setup the choropleth map for the 2010 data in the same manner as the 2020 data.
-Looking closely at the census tracts afterwards, there are differences in the boundaries between 2010 and 2020 (Figure 13).  </p> <br>
+  <p> The choropleth map for the 2010 data should be set up in the same manner as for the 2020 data.
+Afterward, by closely examining the census tracts, differences in the boundaries between the 2010 and 2020 datasets will be observed (Figure 13).  </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/Ifv6zjY.jpeg" alt="US Census Chloropleth 2010 " style="width:100%;max-width:625px">
   <figcaption> Figure 13.
 A Choropleth Map Created with 2010 US Census Data   </figcaption>
   </figure> <br>

-  <p> The same process can be repeated to download census data from 2000-2010 as well.
-Datasets older than 2000, however, are structured differently and much more difficult to process.
-Thankfully, there are sources such as the <a href="https://data2.nhgis.org/main">National Historical GIS</a> which provide these files.
-The search method works much like the US census website, where multiple filters are used to navigate to the desired dataset.  </p>
+<p> The same process can be repeated to download census data from 2000 to 2010.
+Datasets older than 2000, however, are structured differently and are much more difficult to process.
+Fortunately, sources such as the <a href="https://data2.nhgis.org/main">National Historical GIS</a> provide these files.
+The search method on these platforms is similar to that of the U.S. Census website, where multiple filters are applied to navigate to the desired dataset. </p> <br>

   <h3> List of Figures </h3> <br>